chrismaddalena/ODIN/README.md

 * TrullJ - For making the slick [SSL Labs Scanner module](https://github.com/TrullJ/ssllabs).

 ### Change Log
+#### July 26, 2018, 1.9.0
+This brings ODIN closer to its v2.0 release:
+* ODIN now has a helper script, grapher.py, that will take your complete ODIN SQLite3 database and convert it to a Neo4j graph database with relationships!
+* Certificates are better than ever!
+ODIN will now use the returned ID from Censys to look-up all of the additional details about the certificate, like alternative names.
+Even more subdomains and fun to be had with certificates!
+Additionally, certificates ar enow paired properly with the subdomains to which they are attached, not the root *.whatever.tld domain.
+* The DNSDumpster output has been cleaned-up to remove some weird artifacts (e.g. HTTP: added to the end of some subdomains during scraping).

 #### July 7, 2018, 1.8.6
 * Company Info table now supports a target organization having multiple profiles on one social media platform.
 * Chromium now operates in headless mode, so no more Chrome windows covering your screen.